|Registration and Support||Local information||Schedule and Abstracts|

 (2) Wear clothing that you don’t mind getting wet and dirty.
 Bring some dry clothes to change into at the end.
 You’ll want to wear sneakers while canoeing.

-(3) Bring sunscreen and they will supply a bit of string to tie your sunglasses on..
+(3) Bring sunscreen.
+They will supply a bit of string to tie your sunglasses on just in case you fall or jump in.

 We will leave from the hotel at 1 pm.
 After the last talk, if you eat near the lecture hall (we recommend UGA center if you plan to go to the canoe trip), we can pick you up at the north entrance of UGA center (this is also Groome Drop-off location that is right next to the south parking Deck).
 We will drive you to your hotel at 12:30 so that you’ll have time to get changed.